-Mdraghib Posted 10 hours ago Share Posted 10 hours ago In the short term, the U.S. dollar and gold usually have an inverse relationship when the dollar goes up, gold tends to go down, and vice versa.
+Mdraghib Posted June 23, 2025 Posted June 23, 2025 In the short term, the U.S. dollar and gold usually have an inverse relationship when the dollar goes up, gold tends to go down, and vice versa.
 That’s because gold is priced in dollars, so when the dollar strengthens, it takes fewer dollars to buy the same amount of gold, making it less attractive to investors.
 On the flip side, if the dollar weakens, gold often becomes more appealing as a store of value, pushing prices higher.
 Of course, other factors like interest rates, inflation data, and market sentiment also play a role, but the dollar's strength is a big one to watch.
-Link to comment Share on other sites More sharing options...

 Recommended Posts